bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/npm-tutorials.md

 - Cornerstone Stencil theme with npm installed
 - Knowledge of HTML and JavaScript

-If you need to set up a BigCommerce store, see [Creating a Trial Store](https://support.bigcommerce.com/s/article/Starting-a-Bigcommerce-Trial#creating).
+To set up a BigCommerce store, see [Creating a Trial Store](https://support.bigcommerce.com/s/article/Starting-a-Bigcommerce-Trial#creating).

 ## Installing React and npm packages